-Students can expand their horizons through self-directed individual projects.
+Students can test new ideas and expand their horizons through self-directed individual projects.

 Guidelines for Individual Projects:

 2. Project content can focus on any topic.
-The only rule is that projects cannot be harmful to the student or others!
+The only rules are that projects cannot be illegal or harmful to the student or others!
 Any idea or inspiration can become a Winter Term project.
 Topics may include academic fields, career exploration/development, skill building, hobbies, personal development, research, and so much more.
 Check out the Winter Term e-Portfolio Gallery to see how other students have turned their ideas into full Winter Term projects.

 3. The first step in project planning is to review the Individual Project Guide.
 Students will then design their own project title, which will appear on their official transcript.
 Titles are strictly limited to 30 characters, including spaces.
 The title entered on the application page will appear, as is, on the student transcript.

 4. All individual projects must have an Oberlin College faculty or staff sponsor.
 Students will initiate their sponsorship request by providing their potential sponsor with a full description of their project concept, learning goals, agenda, and planned project artifacts in the online project application.

 - Visit the Individual Project Guide to find resources for taking ideas and turning them into fully developed projects.
 The guide is an interactive e-portfolio that includes templates for conceptualize and planning projects, archiving project work, and sharing project artifacts with project sponsors.

 - Consider what resources will be needed to make a successful project.
 Does the project require special equipment?
 Are there existing events or opportunities that could enhance the project?
 It can be useful to develop a simple budget to determine costs.
 A budget template can be found in the "Funding Resources" tab.